- Study at Deakin

 The Knowledge of Health and Illness theme continues the exploration of basic sciences within the Brain and Behaviour topic covering the nervous and sensory systems and relevant disorders, beginning with a revision of basic cellular neurobiology and progressing to neurobiological and behavioural views of the whole person.
 Transition to Clinical Practice focuses on consolidation of knowledge and skills to enable students to proceed to their clinical attachments in Year 3 and Year 4 with confidence.
 Basic science and clinical knowledge is integrated with concepts from the systems units through study of multi-system acute and chronic disease, focusing on management and treatment as well as investigation of underlying mechanisms and causes of disease.
 The topic also provides students with an increased awareness of the need for accurate and thorough patient assessment and recognition of the role of other health professionals in the patient management.

-Ethics, Law and Professional Development: “Doctor as Educator” (group multimedia project plus 1000 words, 30% of theme marks); satisfactory report from IPL placement supervisor (hurdle).
+Ethics, Law and Professional Development: “Doctor as Educator” (group multimedia project plus 1000 words, 30% of theme marks); Satisfactory Professionalism report from IPL Placement Supervisor (hurdle).

 Knowledge of Health and Illness: Brain and Behaviour Topic (45 minute class test, 20% of theme marks).

 Ethics, Law and Professional Development: 90 minute examination (70% of theme marks).

 Public Health Medicine: 90 minute examination (40% of theme marks).